Fake orgasm: Other factors

 Orgasm is not always achieved easily during sexual activity.
 For both sexes, the condition of being unable to orgasm during sex is known as anorgasmia; it can be caused by a variety of factors, including factors in one's life such as stress, anxiety, depression, or fatigue, as well as factors related to the sex itself; including worry, guilt, fear of painful intercourse, fear of pregnancy, the undesirability of a partner, and the undesirability of a setting.
 It can also be caused by drug use, including alcohol and other substances, or side effects from prescription drugs.

 People can fake orgasms for number of reasons, such as when their partner wants them to orgasm but they are unable, or when they desire to stop having sex but are not comfortable telling their partner directly, avoiding negative consequences, or for pleasing their partner.

 That women should fake an orgasm was, about the year AD 2, recommended by the Roman poet Ovid in his famous book Ars Amatoria:

 Patricia Watson (2002) noted that, although a preceding line (sentiat ex imis Venerem resoluta medullis / femina, et ex aequo res iuuet illa duos) advises that women should enjoy sex, too, the context shows that Ovid was primarily concerned with male sexual satisfaction: he recommended which sexual positions would make the woman most appealing to the man, and that if the woman was unable to orgasm, she should at least fake it for her male lover's enjoyment.

 People can also fake orgasms for reasons of display or presentation, such as during phone sex, or in pornography.

+Women with higher incomes than their partner are twice as likely to fake orgasms and have a lower rate of sexual satisfaction.
+Perceived masculine fragility also increases fake orgasms and decreases satisfaction.